OxalisCommunity/oxalis/doc/installation.md

 5. See the [Oxalis keystore guide](/doc/keystore.md) for details on how to crete your keystore.
 Your certificate is validated towards the proper certificate chain during startup.
 Please not Oxalis is expected to not start when non-PEPPOL or expired certificates are provided.

-6. Copy and edit the file `oxalis.conf`.
+6. Create the file `oxalis.conf`.
 Here is an example of how it might look:

    ```
     oxalis.keystore {